Hackingzone/airgeddon/README.md

  - <a href="http://www.wifislax.com">Wifislax</a> 4.12, 64-1.0 or higher.
  - <a href="https://blackarch.org">BlackArch</a> first 2017 release or later.
  - <a href="https://archstrike.org/wiki">ArchStrike</a> repository.

-Anyway, can be used with any Linux distro if you have installed the tools what script needs.
-The script checks for them at the beginning.

 We will enumerate the categories and tools.
 The command can be included in different packages depending of the distro.